puppetlabs/puppetlabs-apache/README.md

 #####`package_ensure`

 Allow control over the package ensure statement.
-This is useful if you want to make sure apache is always at the latest version or wheter it is only installed.
+This is useful if you want to make sure apache is always at the latest version or whether it is only installed.

 ####Class: `apache::default_mods`